The WDCB Chapter is a proud member of the STC Alliance.

 Note: All links going to other websites will open in the same window.
 Use the Back button to return to our site.

 The Washington, DC – Baltimore (WDCB) Chapter was chartered in December 1955.
 Volunteers manage the chapter and serve as officers, committee managers, and committee members.
-The chapter provides education, networking, a jobs board, and a resume bank to technical communication professionals and employers in the Washington, DC metropolitan area.
+The chapter provides education, networking, recognition, and leadership skills to technical communication professionals in the Washington, DC metropolitan area.

 Awards are presented at four levels: Distinguished Technical Communication, Excellence, and Merit.
 Winners are honored at a gala Awards Celebration and the best of the winning entries are submitted to compete in the International Summit Awards Competition.